OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 ## Error messages

 When your Excel Script encounters a problem running, it produces an error.
 You'll see a prompt pop-up asking if you want to **View Logs**.
 Press that button to open the console and display any errors.

+## Data limits

+There are limits on how much Excel data can be transferred at once and how many individual Power Automate transactions can be conducted.

+### Excel

+Excel for the web has the following limitations when making calls to the workbook through a script:

+- Requests and responses are limited to **5MB**.
+- A range is limited to **five million cells**.

+If you're encountering errors when dealing with large datasets, try using multiple smaller ranges instead of larger ranges.
+You can also APIs like [Range.getSpecialCells](/javascript/api/office-scripts/excelscript/excelscript.range#getspecialcells-celltype--cellvaluetype-) to target specific cells instead of large ranges.

+### Power Automate

+When using Office Scripts with Power Automate, you're limited to **200 calls per day**.
+This limit resets at 12:00 AM UTC.

+The Power Automate platform also other usage limitation, which can be found in the article [Limits and configuration in Power Automate](/power-automate/limits-and-config).

 ## Help resources